-29. 29.
-Grasses grow in ways that help them to survive being ni bbled, chilly or dried.
+29. Grasses grow in ways that help them to survive being nibbled, chilly or dried.

 A B C D

-30. 30.
-Most of Hemingway's novels glorifies heroic exploits such as bullfighting or boxing.
+30. Most of Hemingway's novels glorifies heroic exploits such as bullfighting or boxing.

-Δ B ${C}$ D
+21 A B C D

-31 31.
-Paleographers study ancient and medieval handwriting 2
+31. Paleographers study ancient and medieval handwriting in order to establish not only its age

-51.

-A B С
+A B C

 and also its background.

 D

-22 20 Th 1

-32. 32.
-The sounds produced by bullfrogs and toads vary greatly -
+32. The sounds produced by bullfrogs and toads vary greatly because each species have its own

-A B C
+$\frac{\overline{A}}{A}$ $\frac{\overline{B}}{B}$ $\frac{\overline{C}}{C}$

 particular call.

 D

-22 22 Dr. the 1020s many radio transmittens had been build

-33. 33.
-By the 1920s, many radio transmitters had been build .
+33. By the 1920s, many radio transmitters had been build.

 A B C D

-34. 34.
-Fish farming has rose in the United States in recent year ·s.
+34. Fish farming has rose in the United States in recent years.

-٠ A B C D

-А В С

-35. 35.
-In areas of volcanic activity, beach sand may contains d ark minerals and little quartz.

 A B C D

-2 2
+35 In areas of volcanic activity, beach sand may contains dark minerals and little quartz.

+55.

+A B C D

-36. 36.
-Cro-Magnon man was names after the caves in southwe st France where the first remains were
+36. Cro-Magnon man was names after the caves in southwest France where the first remains were

 A B C

 discovered.

 D

-D

-37. 37.
-Lassie, the famous collie who made her first screen app amous collie who made her first screen appearance in 1943, has always be played
+37 Lassie, the famous collie who made her first screen appearance in 1943, has always be played

-A B C D
+51.

 by a male dog.

-by a male dog.

-38. 38.
-A blue bigwig lizard stakes out a territory and will defen nding females within it against
+38. A blue bigwig lizard stakes out a territory and will defending females within it against

-A B
+A B C

 courting males.

 D

-39. 39.
-President George Washington was inaugurates on the st teps of the Federal Building in New
+30 President George Washington was inaugurates on the steps of the Federal Building in New

-A B C D
+5).

 York City.

-Tork City.

-40. 40.
-By 1627, Plymouth had became a viable and growing co ommunity of 50 families, 25 goats,
+40. By 1627, Plymouth had became a viable and growing community of 50 families, 25 goats,

 A B C

 15 cows, and more than 50 pigs.

 D

-D

-41. D 41.
-Water stored behind a dam can used to drive turbines.
+11 Water stored behind a dam can used to drive turbines.

++ 1 . water stored believed a dam can used to drive turblies.